AkashCherukuri/Image-Colorization/README.md

 	ResNet acheives this by having "skip connections" in between the blocks of convolution.
 That is, let an input `X` be passed into a convolution block to get an output `F(X)`.
 The skip connection is used to add `X` to this result, yielding `X+F(X)`.
 The reasoning is that although the network might fail to learn from `F(X)`; it will be able to learn from `X` itself directly.

+	My implementation of ResNet for the MNIST dataset has been shown in `ResNet.py`.
+I have been able to acheive an accuracy of 98%, but I do believe 99% is possible had I trained the net for longer.
+The feature maps and structure of the network has been modified a little to make it more easier to train, but the core idea remains the same.

 ## Resources used